 Alongside your Right to Object (see “Your Rights” below), the NHS National Data Opt-out Programme gives you the right to opt out of your confidential patient information being used for reasons other than their individual care and treatment (such as for research and planning purposes).
 Patients and the public will be able to use the national system from 25 May 2018.
 All health and care organisations will be required to uphold patient and public choices by March 2020.

-More about the Troubled Families Programme and the National Impact Study
+Troubled Families Programme and the National Impact Study

 What’s the purpose of this study?